MIT Men's Swimming Holds Onto 3rd Place Ranking on Day Three of NCAAs

 In the championship final of the 200-yard butterfly, freshman Luke Schlueter (St. Louis, Mo.) came in eighth with a 1:49.05.
 At prelims, he swam a 1:48.55, crushing his own MIT school record from NEWMACs by over a second.
 Classmate Thomas Norris (Cincinnati, Ohio) moved up from 16th to 11th with a 1:49.33 and junior Remy Mock (Victoria, British Columbia), who was the national runner-up in the 200-yard freestyle last night, came in 13th with a time of 1:49.33.

-In his first individual final for the week, freshman Bo Mattix (La Canada, Calif.) finished in seventh place with a 49.27, the exact time he swam at NEWMACs.
+In his first individual final for the week, freshman Bo Mattix (La Canada, Calif.) finished in seventh place with a 49.27 in the 100-yard backstroke, the exact time he swam at NEWMACs.
 In prelims, he swam a 49.16, breaking his own MIT school record.
 Classmate Bradford Jokubaitis (Newtown, Pa.) finished in 14th overall with a 49.96, cutting a few hundredths of a second off his time from this morning.

 Junior Michael Liao (Newport Beach, Calif.) moved up from 12th to sixth in the 100 breast at prelims after going 55.89.
 He stayed true to his seeding at finals, finishing in sixth place with a 55.54.
 He cut over a second off the time that he swam at NEWMACs.
 Competing in the consolation final was sophomore Ben Bauchwitz (Hershey, Pa.), who dropped a tenth of a second off his time from prelims to come 13th with a 56.51, just out-touching Dylan Shearer of Kalamazoo, who finished into the wall in 56.55.